 If you pay in a currency other than USD, the prices listed in your currency on Cloud Platform SKUs apply.

-3 Service-based Cloud Dataflow Shuffle is currently available in beta for batch pipelines in the us-central1 (Iowa) and europe-west1 (Belgium) regions only.
+4 Cloud Dataflow Streaming Engine uses the Streaming Data Processed pricing unit.
+Streaming Engine is currently available in beta for streaming pipelines in the us-central1 (Iowa) and europe-west1 (Belgium) regions only.
 It will become available in other regions in the future.

-that our service infrastructure reads and writes in the process of shuffling
+amount of data that our service infrastructure reads and writes in the process

-your dataset; the pricing unit is Gigabytes with the time dependency removed
+of shuffling your dataset; the pricing unit is Gigabytes with the time

-from billing consideration.
-Users with large or very large datasets should
+dependency removed from billing consideration.
+Users with large or very large

-expect to see significant reductions in their total Shuffle costs.
+datasets should expect to see significant reductions in their total Shuffle

 To further encourage the adoption of service-based Shuffle, the first five Terabytes of Shuffle Data Processed are charged at rates reduced by 50%.
 For example, if your Cloud Dataflow pipeline results in 1 TB of actual Shuffle Data Processed, you are charged only for 50% of that data volume (0.5TB).
 If your pipeline results in 10 TB of actual Shuffle Data Processed, you are charged for 7.5TB, because the first 5TB of that volume are charged at 50% reduced rates.

 You can view the total vCPU, memory, and Persistent Disk resources associated with a job either in the Google Cloud Platform Console or via the gcloud command line tool.
-You can track both the actual and chargeable Shuffle Data Processed metrics in the Cloud Dataflow Monitoring Interface.
+You can track both the actual and chargeable Shuffle Data Processed and Streaming Data Processed metrics in the Cloud Dataflow Monitoring Interface.
 You can use the actual Shuffle Data Processed to evaluate the performance of your pipeline and the chargeable Shuffle Data Processed to determine the costs of the Cloud Dataflow job.
+For Streaming Data Processed, the actual and chargeable metrics are identical.

 Use the Google Cloud Platform Pricing Calculator to help you understand how your bill is calculated.